awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/disaster/_index.en.md

 weight = 5
 +++

-We are going to browse to The Unicorn - us-east-1 website via the Cloud Distribution url.
-Then we are going to signup for an account and login.
-Once we are logged in we will add some products to our cart.
-Then we will simulate a region failure in N. Virginia (us-east-1) at the S3 static website level.
-This will cause the CloudFront Origin Failover feature to kick in and CloudFront will redirect us to The Unicorn Shop - us-west-1 website.
-As a user, this redirection should be seamless.
-You should still be logged into your session and the products in your cart will remain there.

-1.1 Using your newly deployed CloudFront website.
+When a regional service event affects the Unicorn application in the Primary, N. Virginia (us-east-1) region, you want to fail-over to Secondary, N. California (us-west-1) region.

+We assume a regional service event has occurred.
+In this section, we will manually fail over the application to the Secondary region.
+The CloudFront distribution will detect the service interruption and automatically begin routing requests from the `Primary-Active` to the `Passive-Secondary` website seamlessly.

+Before simulating the outage, we need to create test data through the web application.
+This step requires creating enrolling in the store, then adding items into the shopping cart.
+After the outage, the user’s session should remain active and uninterrupted.

+## Create and Populate the Shopping Cart

+1.1 Navigate to the **CloudFront Domain Name** using your favorite browser.

 {{% notice info %}}
-If you don't have your **CloudFront Domain Name**, you can retrieve it via **Step 1.11** in **Setup CloudFront**
+If you don't have your **CloudFront Domain Name**, you can retrieve it via **Step 4.2** in **Setup CloudFront**.
 {{% /notice %}}

-1.2 Click **Signup**
+1.2 Click the **Signup** button.

 {{< img d-1.png >}}

-1.3 Fill out Signup Form
+1.3 Register yourself into the application.
+You need to provide an e-mail address, which does not need to be valid.

 {{< img d-2.png >}}

-1.4 Click **Login**
+1.4 Log in to the application using your e-mail address from the previous step.

 {{< img d-3.png >}}

-1.5 After login, add **Products** to your **Cart**.
+1.5 Add/remove items to your shopping cart by clicking on a Unicorn, followed by clicking the **Add to cart** button.

+## Simulating a Regional Service Event

-1.6 We will now simulate a regional service event that is affecting the S3 static website in N. Virginia (us-east-1) that is serving The Unicorn Shop website.
+We will now simulate a regional service event affecting the S3 static website in N. Virginia (us-east-1) serving The Unicorn Shop website.

-1.7  Navigate to **S3**.
+2.2  Navigate to **S3** in the console.

 {{< img d-4.png >}}

-1.8 Click **active-primary-uibucket-xxxx**.
+2.3 Click into the **active-primary-uibucket-xxxx** bucket.

 {{< img d-5.png >}}

-1.9 Click **Permissions**.

-Scroll to **Block public access (bucket settings)**
+2.4 Under the **Permissions** tab, click the **Edit** button to modify the **Block public access (bucket settings)** configuration.

-Click **Edit**

 {{< img d-6.png >}}

-1.10 Check **Block all public access** and click **Save**.
+2.5 Enable the **Block all public access** checkbox and then click the **Save** button.

 {{< img d-7.png >}}

 {{% notice info %}}
-**Your S3 active-primary-uibucket-xxxs bucket that is hosting the static website is now un-accessible.
-When CloudFront sends a request, the API call will return a 403 error.
-CloudFront will failover to the secondary origin and redirect to the S3 passive-secondary-uibucket-xxxx bucket that is hosting the static website in N. California us-west-1.**
+Your Amazon S3 bucket that hosts the Primary-Active website is now inaccessible.
+When CloudFront attempts to route the user’s request to this instance, it will receive an HTTP 403 status error (Forbidden).
+The Distribution will automatically handle this scenario by failing over to the Passive-Secondary instance.
 {{% /notice %}}